|

 The Rosary is prayed after the 10:00 Mass Monday to Thursday and Saturday

-Free Coffee Mornings after morning Masses 21 September (Coffee Morning Team) and 28 September (Eucharistic Adoration Committee)
+Free Coffee Mornings after morning Masses 9 November (Coffee Morning Team) and 23 November (Coffee Morning Team)

-September is the month of The Seven Sorrows of Mary
+November is the month of The Souls in Purgatory

 Words courtesy of Sam Guzman